hmslima/sambahsacompletegrammar/sambahsa.md

 base is the proto-indo-european language, language spoken about 5000 years ago, whose daughter languages widespread from Southern Russia up to the British Isles and to India.
-Sambahsa counts with many contributions from another languages, especially arabic, but also chinese, indonesian and many others.
+Sambahsa counts with many contributions from other languages, especially arabic, but also chinese, indonesian and many others.

-For being an auxiliary language, sambahsa is much more easier than any national language like german or spanish, but sambahsa is a bit more difficult if compared to other auxiliary languages because it is a bit complicated at the beginning, but after that, the learning process is incredibly simple.
+For being an auxiliary language, sambahsa is much more easier than any national language like german or spanish, but sambahsa is a bit more challenger if compared to other auxiliary languages because it is a bit complicated at the beginning, but after that, the learning process is incredibly simple.

 With what the language looks alike?
-The interesting of sambahsa is that you don't see it as a constructed language, but as a national language like any other.
+The interesting of sambahsa is that it is so natural that you don't see it as a constructed language, but as a national language like any other.
 As Dave MacLeod has said in his preface for the book *The Grammar Of Sambahsa-Mundialect In English*, “I always imagined